O1ahmad/ansible-role-elasticsearch/README.md

           - '-Xmx1g'
   ```

+  A list of available arguments can be found [here](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/java.html).

 `log4j_properties: <list-of-dicts>` **default**: `[]`

 - The preferred method of setting JVM options (including system properties and JVM flags) is via the jvm.options configuration file.
 The file consists of a line-delimited list of arguments used to modify the behavior of Elasticsearch's JVM.